raspberrypilearning/scratch-led-game/en/step_1.md

 ### Hardware

 + A Raspberry Pi computer
-+ 3x F-F jumper cables
++ 3x F-F jumper wires
 + An LED
 + A resistor (the lower resistance, the better!)

 ### Software

-+ Scratch 3 Desktop - This project can not be completed using the online Scratch editor
++ Scratch 3 Desktop – This project can not be completed using the online Scratch editor

 ### Downloads